oxidecomputer/amd-host-image-builder/README.md

     target/amd-host-image-builder -c etc/Milan.json -r nanobl-rs/obj/nanobl-rs.elf -o Milan.img

+Here, the configuration file used is `etc/Milan.json`, and the reset image is `nanobl-rs/obj/nanobl-rs.elf`.
+Only specially-prepared ELF images can be used here. `amd-host-image-builder` extracts the sections that need to be persistent from the ELF file and stores them into the appropriate entry of the flash.

 The resulting image will be in `Milan.img` and can be flashed using [Humility](https://github.com/oxidecomputer/humility) or using a hardware flasher (CH341A etc).

 The PSP will print debug messages to the serial port that can be configured in the settings below, see [PSP configuration].